Utility Patent vs. Design Patent: Everything You Must KnowPatent Law ResourcesProvisional PatentPatent PendingDesign PatentPlant PatentUtility Patent

 There are many institutions out there that claim they can help inventors get the patents they need.
 Sometimes, they'll say they can guarantee your patent being issued.
 A popular way of doing this is by filing a design patent for each invention that comes their way, which is a disadvantage to inventors.
 If they pick the incorrect type of application to file, all the valuable and important parts of the invention get donated to the public domain and the inventor loses all his or her ideas.
 This is only an idea to get money and nothing else.

 If you need help with a utility or design patent, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.